Eren-Sama/DermAssist/README.md

 - Grad-CAM Visual Attention Map
 - Risk Category Recommendation

-The model was trained on HAM10000 and evaluated internally and on an external dataset (ISIC 2019) to assess generalization performance.
+The model was trained on HAM10000 and externally evaluated on ISIC 2019 to assess generalization performance.

 ---